djperrone/212final/README.md

 - compare large file searches vs smaller string searches
 - use string class find function to compare correctness
 - for large test cases in order to benchmark algortithm search for a word/sentence in an entire doc or book
+- find cost of search as input approaches infinity

 Tentative Outline/Schedule